-First Prize A Challenge Trophy presented in 1960 by the NRA of New Zealand to commemorate the New Zealand 1960 Bisley Team which won the Rhodes Centenary, Mackinnon, Kolapore and Dominion Prize and £20.00.
+A Challenge Trophy presented in 1960 by the NRA of New Zealand to commemorate the New Zealand 1960 Bisley Team which won the Rhodes Centenary, Mackinnon, Kolapore and Dominion Prize and £20.00.

-To be awarded to the competitors with the highest aggregates made up from the better of their two scores at each distance, as follows: 300 yards Times or Donegall; 500 yards Daily Mail or Daily Telegraph; 600 yards Prince of Wales or Wimbledon TR; 900 yards Conan Doyle or Duke of Cambridge; 1000 yards Lovell or Corporation.
+To be awarded to the competitors with the highest aggregates made up from the better of their two scores at each distance, as follows: 300 yards Times or Donegall; 600 yards Alexandra or Wimbledon TR; 900 yards Conan Doyle or Duke of Cambridge; 1000 yards Lovell or Corporation.